AshwinWilson/Walmart_Sales_Data_Analysis/README.md

-🚀 Project Workflow: Walmart Sales Data Analysis
+Walmart Sales Data Analysis
-This end-to-end data analytics project focuses on uncovering key business insights from Walmart sales data using Python, Pandas, SQLite (optionally MySQL/PostgreSQL), and SQL.
+This end-to-end data analytics project focuses on uncovering key business insights from Walmart sales data using Python, Pandas, SQLite and SQL.
 Below is a step-by-step breakdown of the process.

 1. 📁 Project Environment Setup
 Tools Used: Visual Studio Code (VS Code), Python 3.8+, SQLite / MySQL / PostgreSQL